 As a makeup artist, you also have to remember that everyone’s skin is different and will change a couple of times a year, in line with the seasons.
 Colour blending is crucial because the different skin types and colours that you encounter will need to be approached differently.

 Fail to take account of the variations that exist, and it’s only a matter of time until you apply the wrong type of foundation to the wrong type of skin.
 That’s when the trouble starts and when your professional reputation is risked, so pay it the respect it deserves.

 Launch Your Makeup Career With OCA Beauty Courses Online

 As we can see, the difference between a fantastic result and one you’d rather forget does rest heavily on selecting the proper foundation for your client.
-The good news is that all the skills you’ll need to be a successful makeup artist can be gained conveniently and affordably with our online video-based, CPD-accredited beauty courses.
+The good news is that all the skills you’ll need to be a successful makeup artist can be gained conveniently and affordably with our online video-based, CPD-Endorsed beauty courses.

 Put together in collaboration with top industry experts, our short courses are highly stimulating and modular, meaning that you can fit your training around your current obligations.
 You’re fully supported, too, thanks to 1 to 1 mentoring that’s available 7 days a week, so you’re completely covered.

 To find out more about our full course library that covers 20+ professional industries or the flexible payment plans that let you spread the cost, visit us today at www.onlinecoursesaustralia.edu.au.
 Alternatively, to see what a highly stimulating learning experience looks like, take a look at our student study demo!

 We’re also here if you need any questions answered, so to get in touch, simply call us on 1300 611 404 or drop us a line at firstname.lastname@example.org.